keylime/keylime/GOVERNANCE.md

 The project lead is elected by Keylime maintainers.

-The current project lead is identified in the [MAINTAINERS](MAINTAINERS.md) file with the string `project lead` and the term behind the name in a comment at the top of the file.
+The current project lead is identified in the [MAINTAINERS.md](https://github.com/keylime/keylime/MAINTAINERS.md) file with the string
+`project lead` and the term behind the name in a comment at the top of the file.

 ## Expectations from Maintainers

-Every one carries water...
+_Every one carries water…_

 Making a community work requires input/effort from everyone.
 Maintainers should actively participate in Pull Request reviews.
 Maintainers are expected to respond to assigned Pull Requests in a *reasonable* time frame, either providing insights, or assign the Pull Requests to other maintainers.

-Every Maintainer is listed in the [MAINTAINERS](MAINTAINERS.md) file, with their Github handle.
+Every Maintainer is listed in the [MAINTAINERS.md](https://github.com/keylime/keylime/MAINTAINERS.md) file, with their Github handle.

 A Maintainer should be active within the CNCF slack [#keylime